Eve of Destruction (song): Controversy, parodies, and response songs

 In addition to its being banned in some parts of the U.S., the song was also banned by Radio Scotland.
 It was placed on a "restricted list" by the BBC, and could not be played on "general entertainment programmes".
 It was however featured on Top of the Pops on television one week while in the Top 10.

 Researcher Justin Brummer, founding editor of the Vietnam War Song Project, has identified 25 answer records referring to "Eve of Destruction".
 A group called The Spokesmen released "The Dawn of Correction" which became a Top 40 hit.
 Singer Tony Mammarella released a positive answer song titled "Eve of Tomorrow".
 Johnny Sea's 1966 spoken word recording, "Day For Decision", was also a response to the song, and was a Top 40 hit.
 The British musician Alan Klein included a parody of the song attacking protest singers, entitled "Age of Corruption", on his album Well at Least It's British.

-In popular culture

-The Temptations' 1970 song "Ball of Confusion (That's What the World Is Today)" mentions the song title.

-The song is prominently featured in the second season episode of The Greatest American Hero, titled "Operation Spoilsport."
-It is not on the DVD release due to copyright issues.

-The song is played during the fourth-season finale of The A-Team, "The Sound of Thunder".

-The song, like many other popular songs of the day, gave its name to a gun truck used by United States Army Transportation Corps forces during the Vietnam War.
-The truck is on display at the U.S. Army Transportation Museum and is believed to be the only surviving example of a Vietnam-era gun truck.

-The song is featured in the soundtrack of Mafia III.

-The song is played in its entirety in the Italian film Rose Island from 2020.
+Bishop Allen version

+On Bishop Allen's debut album, Charm School (2003), the duo did their own rendition of the song.
+They based their version off of the version by The Dickies, not learning of the original version until after the album was released.
+Due to the indecipherable lyrics of the speedy version of The Dickies' version, Bishop Allen wrote their own verses and changed the chorus slightly.
+They also added an intro where they listed "a list of everyone we could think of and what they were doing at the time."
+The band later described it as a love letter to their friends.
+A brief listing of people mentioned in the intro are as follows: Chris Coyne, Ryan Shams, Jed McCaleb, Reshma Rudder, Errol Morris, Errol's dog Jackpot, Darya Zhuk, Dia Sokol Savage, Randy Bell, Ron Regé Jr, and Kelefa Sanneh.

+Other versions

+In 1965, Jan and Dean covered the song on their album Folk 'n Roll.
+The duo's version, with Jan Berry on lead, reused the backing track from McGuire's recording, while the lyrics were modified to include a mention of Watts, which author Mark A. Moore described as "timely, considering the bloody racial violence that had scarred that neighborhood of Los Angeles in August of '65".

+In 1978, American punk rock band The Dickies released their cover of the song on their album, The Incredible Shrinking Dickies.
+It did not chart.

+In 1997, Australian hard rock band The Screaming Jets released their cover of the song on their album, World Gone Crazy.
+It peaked at number 64 on the Australian ARIA charts.